DiGiuseppe, M., & Robison, J. (2026). Perceived political bias in LLMs reduces persuasive abilities. arXiv [cs.CL].

 Key Contributions

-- First experimental (rather than observational) evidence that manipulating perceived political bias of an LLM causally attenuates its persuasive power.
+• First experimental (rather than correlational) evidence that manipulating an LLM’s perceived political bias causally attenuates its persuasive effect.

-- Extends classical source-credibility and motivated-reasoning theories from political science into human–LLM interaction, positioning perceived neutrality alongside interactivity, personalization, and information volume as a lever of AI persuasion.
+• Extends classic source-credibility and motivated-reasoning theory to human–LLM interaction, positioning perceived neutrality as a boundary condition for AI persuasion.

-- Introduces a measurement pipeline combining LLM-as-judge pairwise comparisons with a Bayesian Bradley–Terry model to recover latent conversational traits (argumentativeness, dismissiveness) from transcripts.
+• Introduces a transcript-scaling method combining LLM-as-judge pairwise comparisons with a Bayesian Bradley–Terry model to estimate latent conversational behaviors (argumentativeness, dismissiveness).

 Methods